haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/howto/new_component_declaration.md

 - `template`: link to component's `.html` template.
 - `provider`: link to component's data provider.
 - `sortOrder`: component's sort order
-- `displayArea`: the placeholder which defines the area for rendering the component in the {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} file.
+- `displayArea`: the placeholder which defines the area for rendering the component in the {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %} file.

 <div class="bs-callout bs-callout-warning" markdown="1">